Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Spear of the Wilds

 This is the cleanest basic option because Tiger Lily still needs dependable ranged contact.
-Spear of the Wilds gives her a way to chip safely, check space before stepping forward, and soften a target so that the later engage is not starting from zero.
+Spear of the Wilds lets her chip safely, check space before stepping forward, and soften a target so the later engage does not start from zero.
 Even though the final build is aggressive, you do not want to remove her ranged opening tool.
 It is what lets her choose better fights.

 Tiger Dash